Geoffrey Fenton: Literary years

+Several of the title-pages of these works carry the motto "Mon heur viendra", meaning "My hour will come": although arms and a crest for Sir Geoffrey himself are described by Burke, this motto is not mentioned by him, and may have expressed personal aspiration, much as the dedications of his books aspire towards a certain class of patronage.

 Ireland

 Through Lord Burghley he obtained, in 1580, the post of secretary to the new Lord Deputy of Ireland, Lord Grey de Wilton, and thus became a fellow worker with the poet, Edmund Spenser.
 Fenton thereafter abandoned literature for service to the Crown in Ireland.
 He proved himself a zealous Protestant, who worked against the "diabolicall secte" of Rome, and urged the assassination of the Crown's most dangerous subjects.
-He secured the Queen's confidence with his written reports, but was arrested at Dublin in 1587 by the authority of the sitting governor, Sir John Perrot, on account of his debts, and was paraded in chains through the city.
+With Edward Waterhouse he oversaw the torture of Archbishop Dermot O'Hurley in 1584 in an interrogation for high treason.
+He secured the Queen's confidence with his written reports, but was arrested at Dublin in 1587 by the authority of the Lord Deputy, Sir John Perrot, on account of his debts, and was paraded in chains through the city.
 He was soon released, and made himself an instrument in Perrot's downfall in the following years.

 In 1589 Fenton was knighted, and in 1590–1591 he acted as a Commissioner at London in the controversial impeachment of Perrot, which concluded when a death sentence was passed upon the former governor.
 By 1603 he was Principal Secretary of State, and Privy Councillor, in Ireland.

 The policies Fenton promoted in relation to woodlands in the Plantations encouraged short-term commercial exploitation and clearance for agriculture, giving little weight to their conservation as a strategic resource.